ylallemant/githook-companion/CONFIGURATION.md

 List of configuration properties and their descripation.

-## reference (optional)
+## parent (optional)

-The `reference` is used to refer to configuration defined outside of the current project.
+The `parent` is used to refer to a parent configuration defined outside of the current project.

+If you use a parent configuration, you want to keep the local one minimal.

 ### repository